yinyangsammy/snapshot-location-assessment/README.md

 maps.googleapis.com/maps/api/mapsjs/gen_204?csp_test=true:1   Failed to load resource: net::ERR_BLOCKED_BY_CLIENT
 gtm.wise.com/wisetag?id=GTM-M7V2XH:1   Failed to load resource: net::ERR_BLOCKED_BY_CLIENT

-They are most likely caused by Browser extensions that block analytics, ad, or tracking-related requests.
+They are most likely caused by browser extensions that block analytics, ad, or tracking-related requests.

 There were other API-related issues I faced, which I am happy to discuss, but I think this a long enough summation for the README.